jdspoone/CK3-West-Germanic-Pagan-Flavor/README.md

 Rulers of a Germanic faith can replace the Canterbury Cathedral with a Germanic Temple.
 An equivalent but inverted decision exists for Christian rulers to restore the Canterbury Cathedral to its original state.

 ### Re-consecrate Winchester Minster as a Germanic Temple
 If [Medieval Arts](https://steamcommunity.com/sharedfiles/filedetails/?id=2452585382) is in your modlist, rulers of a Germanic faith can re-consecrate the Winchester Minster as a Germanic Temple, allowing you to not only enjoy the fantastic 3D model by PiGu, but to reap the benefits of the special building without being of a Christian faith!
+An equivalent but inverted decision exists for Christian rulers to restore the Winchester Minster to its original state.

 #### Discover Norse Longships
 West Germanic rulers who are friends with a North Germanic ruler of a faith within the same religious family can discover the Longships innovation for their culture.